thedevdojo/voyager/docs/core-concepts/bread-builder.md

 The media picker formfield allows you to upload/delete/select files directly from the media-manager.
 You can customize the behaviour with the following options:
 - `base_path` the start-path relative to the filesystem.
-Make sure the path exists!
 - `show_as_images` shows stored data as images
 - `max` the maximum of files a user can select
 - `min` the minimum of files that are required